RoundTable

 World Anvil

-World Anvil seems to be a comprehensive multi-tool for worldbuilders of both TTRPGs and novels.
+World Anvil is a big name within the creative writing space, with a majority of those surveyed listing it as one of the tools they currently use or have heard of in the past.
+This web application offers a comprehensive multi-tool for worldbuilders of both TTRPGs and novels.
 They provide tools to write articles for storing the lore and all written aspects for tracking the world.
 They also have map-marking and timeline tools to keep track of history and geographical locations.
 Though the site is multifaceted, most of these features are hidden behind paywalls and simply serve to clutter the screen.
 For those who are not sure where to start, being faced with so many options can be overwhelming.

 Pros